dreamcatcher-tech/network/Inbox/2024-01-27 1431 running chains serverside for lightweight clients.md

 So in this case, artifact would be remote, and all the commands that it runs would be remote.
 Some commands could be configured to run locally when they had to, like requests that have to come from the users browser.

+We have to run some server side to handle git oauth, billing, openai calls, Later, we have to run server side for chain processing.
+GHActions are too slow for the service people want, so we have to run them denoside.

+But we do want to do user tracking and management via chains, however this means permissioned chains.